GanTech-debugger/gtunvpn/privacy.md

 INTELLECTUAL PROPERTY AND PROPRIETORSHIP

 GTUN VPN Devhub shall remain at all times the sole owner of the software as fully downloaded and consumed by you.
-The software, Copyright and other intellectual property rights are or shall remain properties of v2ray Hybrid Devhub.
-Therefore, v2ray Hybrid Devhub reserves the right to issue licenses for the use of the software by any third party.
+The software, Copyright and other intellectual property rights are or shall remain properties of GTUN VPN Devhub.
+Therefore, GTUN VPN Devhub reserves the right to issue licenses for the use of the software by any third party.

 Copyright 2022 | GTUN VPN